replaysMike/Binner/README.md

 ## Installation

-Binner is a cross-platform distribution and runs on Windows, Raspberry Pi OS, Ubuntu and more!
+Binner is a cross-platform distribution and runs on Windows, Raspberry Pi OS, Ubuntu, Docker and more!

+### Installation on Docker

+Pull the latest Docker image and run an instance using `docker run --name Binner -d binnerofficial/binner:latest`.

+Docker is best configured using `docker compose`.
+Full Docker installation details available at [Docker Hub](https://hub.docker.com/r/binnerofficial/binner) or the [official wiki](https://github.com/replaysMike/Binner/wiki/Docker).

 ### Installation on Windows